What Is an Employee Incident Report?

 3. Describe your complaint and suggest a solution or action that you would like implemented.

 That’s it!
-DoNotPay will automatically mail the report anonymously on your behalf.
+DoNotPay will automatically mail the report anonymously!

-Aside from filing employee incident reports, DoNotPay can help you with day-to-day issues such as cancellation of subscriptions, tax exemptions, appealing of parking tickets, and so much more – all done by our trusty robot lawyer!
-Take a look at what else we can offer:
+Aside from filing employee incident reports, DoNotPay can help you with day-to-day issues such as managing subscriptions, creating defamation demand letters, appealing parking tickets, and so much more – all done by our trusty AI lawyer!
+Take a look at some other things we can take care of: